oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-slack-as-part-of-your-devops/rule.md

-At SSW we integrate Slack with:
+​​At SSW we integrate Slack with:

 - Octopus Deploy
 - RayGun.io